rstacruz/philippine_senators/README.md

 * When sending emails, make sure to send it to all the listed email addresses for each senator.
 You can't be sure which ones are active and which ones aren't.

 * Refrain from sending hate mail and other forms of personal attacks.
-You will not be helping.
-Consider making constructive criticism instead.
+These will not help.
+Consider making constructive criticism instead, and communicating why the issue is important to you.

 * If you get bounced emails or wrong numbers, leave a comment on the [issue tracker] so I can update this list.